United States Virgin Islands Debt Relief

 • Credit for other dependents

-How TurboDebt Helped the US Virgin Islands With Debt Relief in 2022
+How TurboDebt Helped the U.S. Virgin Islands With Debt Relief in 2023

-TurboDebt had 33 total clients in the US Virgin Islands in 2022.
-Seventeen of those individuals enrolled in our debt relief program, leading to a total enrolled debt of $515,853.
-This constituted an average client enrolled debt of $30,344.
+TurboDebt assisted 34 total clients in the U.S. Virgin Islands in 2023.
+Ten of those individuals enrolled in our debt relief program, leading to a total enrolled debt of $305,384.
+This constituted an average client enrolled debt of $30,538.

 How TurboDebt Helped USVI Residents With Debt Relief Last Year

-TurboDebt offers tailored debt relief programs in the Virgin Islands, most often helping with the following top types of debt:
+TurboDebt offers tailored debt relief programs in the U.S. Virgin Islands, helping with the following top types of debt:

 Credit Card Debt:

-Credit card debt in the Virgin Islands includes principal, interest, and penalties for various infractions.
-The interest depends partly on your credit report and may be as high as 30% as it is also an unsecured debt.
+Credit card debt in the U.S. Virgin Islands includes principal, interest, and penalties for various infractions.
+The interest depends partly on your credit report and may be as high as 30% because it’s considered an unsecured debt.

 Divorce Debt

-Divorce settlement is one of the top causes that may lead to debt in the Virgin Islands.
+A divorce settlement is one of the top causes that may lead to debt in the U.S. Virgin Islands.
 Coupled with the legal costs, settling marriage debts and the expenses of starting over can put personal finances in disarray.

-Virgin Island divorce debt relief services include customized programs that help lead to a debt-free life.
-A reputable debt relief company like TurboDebt will provide respite as you pick up the pieces of your life.
+Virgin Islands divorce debt relief services include customized programs that help you pay off debt accumulated from a costly divorce.
+A reputable debt relief company like TurboDebt can provide respite as you build a new life.

 Business Debt